DevSlem/AINE-DRL/README.md

 tensorboard --logdir=results/<sub_directory>
 ```

-then, you can see an image like below it.
+then, you can see a tensorboard like below it.

 ![](images/cartpole-v1-reinforce-cumulative-reward-graph.png)